steve1066d/devore.tubs/service.md

 degrees C), then the pump will shut off.
 The default is 2.

 #### PP6 Operational flags
 To use this, add up the numbers and configure that value.
-So if you want to use Fahrenheit, disable P and disable IPS, you would enter 11 (1 + 2 + 8).
+If you want to use Fahrenheit, disable P and disable IPS, you would enter 11 (1 + 2 + 8).
 Note that generally the flags disable something, so you would set it to "1" to disable the feature.